mmotti/Windows-11-Initialisation-Tweaks/README.md

 # Windows 11 initialisation Tweaks
-This script is an "initialisation" for fresh Windows installs (after OOBE). **It needs to be run as Administrator**.
+This script is a user "initialisation" for fresh Windows installs (after OOBE).
+It's here to make my life easier with VMs and such.

 ## Usage
+Run as Administrator
 ```
 powershell.exe -ExecutionPolicy Bypass -File ".\Tweaks.ps1"
 ```